-Play is crucial for developing children’s communication skills.
+Play is crucial for developing children’s communication and language skills, as well as supporting their learning and wellbeing.
 Here are 10 reasons why it is so important:

 Download files